The Wonderful World of Willows

 Distribution of Salix serissima in the US

 Map used by permission of Dr John Kartesz & BONAP

 A fully ripe female catkin with ovaries ready to open like those behind it.
 Late August.

-Fully open ovaries with masses of fluff that holds the seed ready to blow away in a strong wind.
-The seeds are short-lived and need to land on a moist substrate in sun!
+Fully open ovaries with masses of fluff that hold the tiny seed and blows away in a strong wind.
+Seeds don't germinate until Spring, a phenomenon not known in other species!

 Stems with and without stipules; at right, serrated edges of the leaves are clearly visible.

 In late September, the flower buds are clearly visible and stipules are present.

 Look carefully at the upper part of the petiole and you will see spiky glands.

 The leaves in the background at top-right are those of S. lucida with long-tapered leaf tips.

 Green stems on these shoots.
 This has lots to do with the amount of sun they receive.